Mastodon

 1. CFD spreads (historically the biggest)

-CFDs are profitable for brokers because most retail traders lose money on them.
-Trading 212's own legally required disclosure on its website states that 75-85% of retail CFD accounts lose money.
+Trading 212's own legally required disclosure states that 75-85% of retail CFD accounts lose money.
 The broker takes a spread on every trade and overnight fees on every leveraged position.
-It is a real product with real risks, and it is the historical engine of T212's revenue.
+You do not have to use CFDs - the Invest and ISA accounts are completely separate.

 2. Securities lending

-Shares held in your Invest account (and from late 2024, optionally your ISA account) can be lent out by Trading 212 to other institutions, typically short-sellers and market-makers.
-These institutions pay a fee to borrow them.
-Trading 212 historically kept all of that fee.
-From 2024 onwards, they share a portion (around 50%) with the customer whose shares were lent.
+Shares held in your Invest account (and from late 2024, optionally your ISA account) can be lent to institutions like short-sellers and market-makers.
+They pay a fee to borrow them.
+From 2024, Trading 212 shares around 50% of that fee with the customer whose shares were lent.
+Hargreaves Lansdown, Interactive Brokers, Charles Schwab and Vanguard all do this to varying degrees.

 3. FX conversion spread

-When you buy a US-listed stock from a GBP account (or any non-GBP asset), Trading 212 charges a small FX conversion fee.
-The publicly stated rate is 0.15% on currency conversion.
-That is competitive with the cheaper end of UK brokers (Hargreaves Lansdown is around 1% on standard accounts, Interactive Investor around 1.5%).
+When you buy a US-listed stock (or any non-GBP asset), Trading 212 charges 0.15% on currency conversion.
+That is competitive with the cheaper end of UK brokers (Hargreaves Lansdown is around 1%, Interactive Investor around 1.5%).
+For buyers of GBP-priced UCITS ETFs, the FX cost is rarely encountered.

 4. Interest spread on uninvested cash